da Vinci® Lobectomy

 If your doctor has diagnosed you with lung cancer and recommends surgery to remove a portion or a lobe of your lung, you may be a candidate for minimally invasive da Vinci® Surgery.
 The procedure to remove a lobe of your lung is known as a lobectomy.

 Why da Vinci Surgery?

 With the da Vinci System, surgeons operate through a few small incisions between your ribs – similar to other minimally invasive approaches.
 The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision and control.

 As a result of da Vinci technology, da Vinci Lobectomy offers precise removal of cancerous tissue1, as well as the following potential benefits compared to open surgery:

 - Less blood loss2

 - Shorter hospital stay2,3

 - Fewer days with chest tube (used to drain excess fluid from the chest)2

 - Improved mental quality of life soon after surgery2